savaki/go.wemo/README.md

   device.On()
   device.Off()
   device.Toggle()
-  device.BinaryState() // returns 0 or 1
+  device.GetBinaryState() // returns 0 or 1
 }
 ```